-It is well documented that the war in Ukraine has led to problems with the world’s food supplies – but while Western countries should be able to find alternative commodities or new sources of supply, that may not always be an option for poorer countries.
+It is well documented the war in Ukraine has led to problems with the world’s food supply – but while Western countries should be able to find alternative commodities or new sources of supply, that may not always be an option for poorer countries.
 And experts are warning the situation could have dire consequences for food security.

 Terrifying new data.
 Before #Ukraine, we already had unprecedented levels of people marching toward starvation.
 Now, 47 million MORE people may be pushed into hunger if the Ukraine war does not end soon.— David Beasley (@WFPChief) April 7, 2022

 No peace = 323 million people with no food and no hope in 2022.